7frank/ai-ui-playground/tools/whisper-cli/README.md

 - **Approach 2** is currently functional and recommended if you're interested in executing the tool within a Docker container.
 - **Approach 1** encounters issues with keyboard input due to limitations with Docker, and is not recommended for use.
+- **Approach 3** works as well but currently hides the speech prompt when used with "runAll"

 ## Approach 1: Using an Existing Solution and Dockerizing It